glFusion/agenda/README.md

 If a recurring event is created on a day that does not appear in all months - for example, October 31 and is set to repeat each month - it will repeat on the last day of each month.

+### Recurring Event Rules

+When editing a specific event that is part of a series, you have the option to do the following:

+* Edit the Individual Event
+* Edit the entire series

+#### Editing an Individual Event

+When editing a single event in a series, you can change any attribute about the event, including dates and times.
+The event will marked as an exception, meaning any series edits will not apply this single event in the series.

+Dragging a single event in a series to a new date or resizing the time window will mark the event as an exception, making it exempt from series edits.

+If you delete the entire series, this event **will** be deleted as well.

+##### Editing a Series

+When editing the entire series, you can only change the following data items:

+* Location
+* Description
+* Category

+You cannot change the date / times or the recurring data.
+If you need to edit any of these, you should delete the current series and create a new one.

+Note that any individually edited events in the series will not be updated.

 ### Permissions